saumith/Multi-Label-Classification-of-Thoracic-Diseases-using-Chest-X-Rays/README.md

 ## 📂 Input Files

 All required files are mentioned inside each notebook.
-Download them using the shared [Google Drive folder](#) ([🔗 link should be added here by you](https://drive.google.com/drive/folders/1dzG3DnoCXYDNkSfDaNx1_73T-h-2tvxl?usp=drive_link)).
+Download them using the shared [[Google Drive folder](https://drive.google.com/drive/folders/1dzG3DnoCXYDNkSfDaNx1_73T-h-2tvxl?usp=drive_link)](#).

 *Note: For ⁠ Feature_extractor.ipynb ⁠, you must manually download the **NIH ChestX-ray14 dataset* from the official NIH website.